 Vendor-Neutral Automation of Network Operations Workflows

-The Opengear NetOps Automation™ platform provides a solution for automation of NetOps workflows, enabling the management of the network from a central location, and eliminating the need for human intervention on the data center floor or at the edge of the network.
+The Opengear NetOps Automation™ platform provides a centralized management solution for NetOps workflows, enabling the management of the network from a central location, and minimizing the need for human intervention on the data center floor or at the edge of the network.

 The NetOps Automation platform is built on a network of distributed Opengear appliances enabling presence and proximity at each enterprise location.
 Managed through the Lighthouse software interface with containerized NetOps Modules providing specialized functionality, business processes become easy to abstract, implement and automate.

 Operations Manager OM2200